07 May 10 Tips for Battling Your Next Panic Attack

 This is a fairly new remedy in my world.
 A lot of the times during a panic attack, I experience what feels like heart burn and acid reflux.
 Tums help to neutralize the excess gastric acid in the stomach, helping to settle both my stomach and my chest pain during a panic attack.
 Plus, I have convinced myself mentally that Tums will help with the panic attack pain, so I experience what seems like a Pavlovian response to taking a Tums.

-During a panic attack, we feel relatively 'out of control,' and helpless in our own bodies, which is why pulling out your calendar is the best way to regain that control.
-Write down all of your responsibilities for the next couple of weeks including: bills, appointments, school, work, and more.
-Then, take some time to research fun activities you would like to try, and put them in your calendar, too.
+During a panic attack, we feel relatively ‘out of control,’ and helpless in our own bodies, which is why pulling out your calendar is the best way to regain that control.
+Write down all of your responsibilities for the next couple of weeks including bills, appointments, school, work, and more.
+Then, take some time to research fun activities you would like to try, and put them on your calendar, too.
 Not only do you feel better, but you have your next couple of weeks planned.